ShahriarAhnaf/LC-3-VM/README.md

 **LOAD INDIRECT**

-An address is computed by sign-extending bits [8:0] to 16 bits and adding this value to the incremented PC.
-What is stored in memory at this address is the address of the data to be loaded into DR. The condition codes are set, based on whether the value loaded is negative, zero, or positive.
+- An address is computed by sign-extending bits [8:0] to 16 bits and adding this
+- value to the incremented PC.
+What is stored in memory at this address is the
+- address of the data to be loaded into DR. The condition codes are set, based on
+- update flag whether the value loaded is negative, zero, or positive.

 **LOAD EFFECTIVE ADDR**
 - load the direct address as an offset into the PC counter.